You wouldn't be alone if you've watched this video of a young woman racing a camel — quite a few times.

 “They're very demanding and there's not one day that you can slack off or ignore them,” Komechak said, although it’s certainly easier now than when Baby and Nessie were calves and required proper bottle feeding every two hours, around the clock.
 “This is something I'm going to be doing every day for the rest of my life and it's a huge commitment.
 If I'm going somewhere or planning to do something I have to think, ‘But whose going to take care of my camels?’
 It might be easy to find someone to come to your house to watch your dogs, but it's not so easy with camels.”Slideshow: Awkward family pets

 The joy these Dromedaries bring to Komechak make all the work worthwhile, though.
 “I feel very honored to be able to share my life with these wonderful animals.
 Nessie and Baby are both very sweet and very clever.
 Baby lays down on the ground, which is called cushing, just by saying the word to him.
 And Nessie knows to stand by me and wait until I say, ‘Go!’ before we run.
-They're both trained like this with many different vocal commands.”Slideshow: Giggling, grinning animals (on this page)
+They're both trained like this with many different vocal commands.”Slideshow: Say cheese!
+Meet 21 animals who love smiling for the camera (on this page)

 Nessie’s been racing — and beating — Komechak from the very beginning.
 “She beat me right away!” she says.
 “I think it was only a few days after I got her, when we started running together in the fields behind my house.
 Even though she only weighed about a hundred pounds and was a skinny little hump-less thing, she was very fast.
 In school I ran in track for years, but even at two weeks old Nessie was beating me.
 They're actually really fast, despite their awkward appearance.
 Camels can easily run 25 mph and a trained fit racing camel can reach 40 mph.”Story: To snag homes, shelter pets get glam makeovers